 #05 | Russian Railroads

 In Russian Railroads, players compete in an exciting race to build the largest and most advanced railway network.
 A slam dunk for best board games of 2013.
 Players appoint their workers to various important tasks.
 The development of simple tracks will quickly bring the players to important places, while the modernization of their railway network will improve the efficiency of their machinery.
 This worker placement strategy game is for 2 – 4 players and will last approximately 1.5 – 2 hours.

-FOR MORE: Buy Russiam Railroads
+FOR MORE: Buy Russiam Railroads on Amazon

 #04 | Forbidden Desert